TheMaggots/Aggregation_framework/README.md

 # aggregation-framework-mongo-db
 A Aggregation Pipeline framework for Mongo DB.

-While runningo the program in local make sure install the dependencies
+While running the program in local make sure install the dependencies

 # if you're running the program in jupyter notebook, use following command